 More specifically, individual tasks are completed in this order:

-Here, we can see that the first tier—Event Type and Organization Approvals—is active and can be acted on, while the Location Assignments and Approvals tier is inactive (pending), with no available actions.
+In this example, we can see that the tasks from the first tier (Notification Policy) are active and can be acted on, while tasks in the Location Approvals tier are inactive (pending), with no available actions.